ART & ORGANISM

 But their culture developed in parallel with that of modern humans in Africa.
 And their disappearance is not evidence of inferiority, only of the inexorable mechanics of evolution.

-National Geographic speaks to paleolithic art and includes a brief but useful video—click here
+National Geographic also speaks to paleolithic art and includes a brief but useful video—click here

 “U-Th dating of carbonate crusts reveals Neandertal origin of Iberian cave art.”
 The article by D.L.
 Hoffmann and 13 others (2018)